smart-chain-fr/asyncbatch/README.md

   maxConcurrency: 10, // Set a higher concurrency limit
   rateLimit: {
     msTimeRange: 1000, // Set a time range for rate limiting
-    maxCalls: 5, // Limit the number of calls within the time range };
+    maxExecution: 5, // Set a maximum number of tasks to execute within the time range };
 };